Back to jobs

 * Experience writing breaking news.

-* A voracious news diet and appetite that covers politics, pop culture, power, and big issues in the national and global conversations.
+* A voracious news diet and appetite that covers politics, pop culture, power, and big issues in national and global conversations.

 * Prior knowledge of web publishing and using a content management system is a plus.